Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Complexity of computing the promoted cohesion matrix

 \subsection{Efficient algorithm for PaNNLD}

-The following algorithm, central to PaNNLD, is presented twice: first in text, and secondly as Algorithm \ref{a:promocohesion}.
+The following algorithm, central to PaNNLD, is presented twice: first as Algorithm \ref{a:promocohesion}, and secondly in text.
 Proof of Theorem \ref{t:complexity} amounts to checking the number of triplet comparisons in Algorithm \ref{a:promocohesion}, and the sufficiency of its output.